enkidevs/curriculum/nocode-webflow/webflow-introduction/intro-components/forms.md

 All forms on Webflow are fully customizable, meaning that after creating a `Form Block` you can remove or add elements to it.

-**Note:** You cannot add a form element anywhere outside of a form, but you can add a non-form element, like a photo, to a form.
+> ❗ You cannot add a form element anywhere outside of a form, but you can add a non-form element, like a photo, to a form.

 If we tried to add a form element, in this case, a label, outside of the form, we would get this error: